json-schema-org/json-schema-spec/README.md

 JSON Schema is a vocabulary that allows you to validate, annotate, and manipulate JSON documents.

-This repository contains the sources for current JSON Schema draft work.
+This repository contains the sources for the **work in progress** of the next JSON Schema IETF Internet Draft (ID) document.
+For released versions, please see the [Previous Versions](#previous-versions) section.

 ## Call for reviews